agoetschm/perlsync/README.md

 make installdeps
 ```

-To use it as a service and start it automatically, you can add a systemd unit file called `/usr/lib/systemd/system/perlsync.service` and looking like:
+To use it as a service and start it automatically, you can add a user systemd unit file called `~/.config/systemd/user/perlsync.service` and looking like:
 ```
 [Unit]
 Description=Perlsync